alexanderhoset/macOS-dev-keyboard-layout-no/README.md

-# A Better Norwegian Keyboard Layout For OS X
+# A better Norwegian keyboard layout for developers on macOS and OS X

 As a developer **option+shift+8/9** is a painful three key combination to get one of the most used symbols.

-This Layout is made to solve this
+This layout solve this

 ![no layout](https://github.com/alexanderhoset/norwegian-keybord-layout/raw/master/img/no-mod-layout.png)